In the last section, we created a serverless REST API and deployed it. But there are a couple of things missing.

 - API Gateway will check with our Identity Pool if the user has authenticated with our User Pool.

 - It’ll use the Auth Role to figure out if this user can access this API.

 - If everything looks good, then our Lambda function is invoked and it’ll pass in an Identity Pool user id.

 S3 File Uploads

 Our React client will be directly uploading files to our S3 bucket.
 Similar to our API; it’ll also check with the Identity Pool to see if we are authenticated with our User Pool.
 And if the Auth Role has access to upload files to the S3 bucket.

 It’s worth quickly mentioning that there are other ways to secure your APIs.
 We mentioned above that an Identity Pool can use Facebook or Google as an authentication provider.
 So instead of using a User Pool, you can use Facebook or Google.
 We have an Extra Credits chapter on Facebook specifically — Facebook Login with Cognito using AWS Amplify

 You can also directly connect the User Pool to API Gateway.
 The downside with that is that you might not be able to manage access control centrally to the S3 bucket (or any other AWS resources in the future).

 Finally, you can manage your users and authentication yourself.
 This is a little bit more complicated and we are not covering it in this guide.
 Though we might expand on it later.

-Now that we’ve got a good idea how we are going to handle users and authentication in our Serverless app, let’s get started with creating a Cognito User Pool.
+Now that we’ve got a good idea how we are going to handle users and authentication in our serverless app, let’s get started by adding the auth infrastructure to our app.